garbrwn/DatingApp/README.md

 on that service, and to provide Cloudinary settings in this file.
 These settings are named as follows: CloudName, ApiKey, ApiSecret.
 More information can be found on the Cloudinary website.

-- A mock databse is included in the project, this makes us of SqlLite.
+- A mock databse is included in the project, this makes use of SqlLite.